bvirk/myArduinoBasics/documentation.md

     // modify it under the terms of the GNU Lesser General Public
     // License as published by the Free Software Foundation; either
     // version 2.1 of the License, or (at your option) any later version.

+#### Case of directories and files

+- Library folder
+    - leading uppercase
+- Source files (.h and .cpp)
+    - leading uppercase
+- namespaces
+    - all lowercase